adityaanand847/Credit-score-and-approval/README.md

 # credit-card-score-and-approval
-Prediction of credit score and credit card approval using several machine learning algorithm and comparing them to get best accuracy score.
+Prediction of credit score and approval using several machine learning algorithm and comparing them to get best accuracy score.